tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 For these reasons, we think it would be more appropriate to have explicit fields to represent state and consider a separate conditions proposal that compliments the CRDs.

+### `ActionState` and `WorkflowState`

+Having 2 separate types helps decouple the Action and Workflow state machines.
+This ensures adding or removing states from Actions or Workflows will not impact the other.

 ## Implementation Plan

 1. All services that have unreleased changes will be released under a new version.
 This provides a baseline of functional services that can be used in the Tinkerbell Helm charts.

 2. Develop the code to leverage the `v1alpha2` API.

 3. Hard cut over to the new API version.
-This means versions beyond those specified during (1) will no longer support the `v1alpha1` API.
+This means service versions beyond those specified during (1) will no longer support the `v1alpha1` API and consumers will be forced to convert their resources.

 ## Future Work

-Introducing mechanisms to propagate reasons and user readable messages for action failure.
+Introducing mechanisms to propagate `Reason` and `Message` values for action failure.
 As these mechanisms do not exist currently and will not be realized through this proposal, the `.Workflow.Status.Reason` and `.Workflow.Status.Message` will have minimal benefit to the end user.
 The separate proposal will address the contract between actions and Tink Worker that can be used to propogate a reason and message to workflows.

 Maintainers have informally discussed inverting the relationship between `Hardware` and Rufio CRDs.
 This is necessary for defining a precedent on how to extend Tinkerbell functionality without expanding the scope of core Tinkerbell CRDs.

 Introduction of user defined metadata to be served by Hegel that could facilitate user defined actions.
 Similarly, injection of additional `Hardware` data when templates are rendered will be addressed on a separate ad-hoc basis.

 Separation of `Hardware.Instance` data into a separate CRD possibly owned by Hegel.
-Given the instance data is unused by the core Tinkerbell stack it
+Given the instance data is unused by the core Tinkerbell stack we anticipate, in conjunction with adjusting the relationship between Rufio and Tink CRDs, that instance metadata will be deprecated on this API and transitioned to a separate CRD.